Demographics of Greater Manchester: Boroughs

 According to the 2011 census, of Greater Manchester's ten metropolitan boroughs, the City of Manchester is the most populous with a population of 503,127, whilst the Metropolitan Borough of Bury is the least populous with 185,100.
-The City of Manchester's population in 2021 is predicted at 532,200.
 The city experienced the greatest percentage population growth outside London, with an increase of 19% to over 500,000.
-Manchester's population is projected to reach 532,200 by 2021, an increase of 5.8% from 2011.
+Manchester's population according to the 2021 census is 549,853, an increase of 9.2% from 2011.
 This represents a slower rate of growth than the previous decade.

 In terms of ethnic composition, the City of Manchester has the highest non-white population in Greater Manchester (34th in England), followed by the metropolitan boroughs of Oldham (45th in England), Rochdale (53rd in England), and Trafford (68th in England).
 Wigan is the least ethnically diverse borough in the county, and 274th in England.

 The Metropolitan Borough of Oldham is the borough with the highest proportion of people under fifteen years of age.
 Almost 12% of people in the Metropolitan Borough of Oldham are of South Asian heritage, the highest proportion of a borough of Greater Manchester.

 With greater affluence, a recent trend has seen some of the Pakistani community move out of the inner city into more spacious suburbs.
 In South Manchester this means that they have been moving from Longsight/Levenshulme to more suburban areas such as Cheadle, Chorlton and Heaton Mersey.
 The inner city areas that are being left are generally filled with newer immigrants from places like Iran, Afghanistan and Poland.

 Ethnicity

-The following table shows the ethnic group of respondents in the 1991, 2001 and 2011 censuses in Greater Manchester.
+The following table shows the ethnic group of respondents in the 1991, 2001, 2011 and 2021 censuses in Greater Manchester.